Comprehensive Guide to Installing Grease Fittings for Aviation Equipment

 After you've lubricated the equipment, test it to ensure that it's working properly.
 If everything is functioning correctly, you're good to go!

-Repeat these steps for every grease fitting that you would like to install.
+Repeat these steps for every grease point where you'd like to install or replace a fitting.

 Why Regular Grease Fitting Maintenance Is Important